-ADHD and Executive Function coaching: supporting ADHD adults struggling with focus, follow through, and self-regulation.
+Coaching for ADHD and Executive Dysfunction: supporting ADHD adults struggling with focus, follow through, and self-regulation.

 We don’t do perfect.
 We do progress.